YNAB tree logoAustralian flag

 Anyway, my intent is always good.
 I’ve tried rewards and punishments, new systems, different apps, envelopes, notebooks, spreadsheets, and Google docs galore.
 These attempts all eventually pile up like the neatly-folded t-shirts currently residing on my coffee table.

 YNAB is the only thing that has worked when it comes to staying organized about my finances, and that’s because it’s not really budgeting—it feels more like planning.
 It’s like a road map for my wants and needs and goals and dreams.
 It’s permission to indulge in the little treats that sustain me.
 It’s reassurance that life’s priorities are covered.
 It’s motivation to go ahead and make that bucket list vacation happen.
 It feels hopeful and optimistic instead of restrictive and punitive.
+It makes me—yes, me!—feel like I'm good with money.

 YNAB has kept me (mostly) on track for almost a decade now.

-But am I good at it?
+But am I good at YNAB?
 Well… my accounts are not always promptly reconciled.
 Sometimes there is money hanging out in the “Ready to Assign” section.
 Every once in a while, I have a fat stack of transactions to categorize.
 And I make balance adjustment transactions more than I care to admit.

 I’ll still be bold enough to say I’m good at it, because I keep doing it and because it’s vastly improved my overall quality of life.
 That’s the whole point, really.